328 pages | 6 x 9 | 6 illus.

-"...an excellent work and stands as the best volume available on the development of the antebellum corporation. ...[this] should be at least the first word on the subject for many years to come."—Journal of Economic HistoryFrom bank bailouts and corporate scandals to the financial panic of 2008 and its lingering effects, corporate governance in America has been wracked by crises.
+"An excellent work and stands as the best volume available on the development of the antebellum corporation. . . .
+[This] should be at least the first word on the subject for many years to come."—Journal of Economic HistoryFrom bank bailouts and corporate scandals to the financial panic of 2008 and its lingering effects, corporate governance in America has been wracked by crises.
 Amid a weakening system of checks and balances in which corporate executives have little incentive to protect shareholder interests, U.S. corporations are growing larger and more irresponsible at the same time.
 But dependence on corporate profit was crucial to the early republic's growth, success, and security: despite protests that incorporated business was an inefficient and potentially corrupting system, U.S. state governments chartered more corporations per capita than any other nation—including Britain—effectively making the United States a "corporation nation."
 Drawing on legal and economic history, Robert E. Wright traces the development and decline of corporate institutions in America, connecting today's financial failures to deteriorating corporate law.

-"...an excellent book."—Economic History Review
+"Excellent."—Economic History Review